Skip to main content

 4. The AI runs the SQL

-5. “Wire it into my app” - the AI creates a secret collection, adds credentials, and configures kazzle run
+5. “Wire it into my app” - the AI connects the database to the app’s process component

 For realtime apps with offline support, the AI also turns on sync and sets up the client-side schema.
 See building a realtime app for the full flow.